-The total daily demand charge in any week shall not exceed the rate specified in Exhibit 1 for weekly service times the highest amount of Reserved Capacity in any day during the week.
+The total daily demand charge in any week shall not exceed the rate for weekly service times the highest amount of Reserved Capacity in any day during the week.
 A week is defined as Monday through Sunday.

 6.1.2 Non-Firm Point-to-Point Transmission Service